 Woah, neat!
 It creates an index of all of the files on the FTP server.

 Some of them are pretty boring.
-Here’s legal.md
+Here’s legal.md, for example:

 # Legal Information